American Stock Today

 The market value of American Water Works is measured differently than its book value, which is the value of American that is recorded on the company's balance sheet.
 Investors also form their own opinion of American Water's value that differs from its market value or its book value, called intrinsic value, which is American Water's true underlying value.
 Investors use various methods to calculate intrinsic value and buy a stock when its market value falls below its intrinsic value.
 Because American Water's market value can be influenced by many factors that don't directly affect American Water's underlying business (such as a pandemic or basic market pessimism), market value can vary widely from intrinsic value.

 Please note, there is a significant difference between American Water's value and its price as these two are different measures arrived at by different means.
-Investors typically determine American Water value by looking at such factors as earnings, sales, fundamental and technical indicators, competition as well as analyst projections.
+Investors typically determine if American Water is a good investment by looking at such factors as earnings, sales, fundamental and technical indicators, competition as well as analyst projections.
 However, American Water's price is the amount at which it trades on the open market and represents the number that a seller and buyer find agreeable to each party.